Your membership has expired

 INTERVAL: 60,000-120,000 miles

-Some cars have timing chains that can last the life of the engine.
-Others have rubber timing belts that need to be replaced according to the recommended maintenance schedule.
+Many cars have rubber timing belts that need to be replaced according to the recommended maintenance schedule.
 It’s a fairly involved job, but most shops can do it.
+Other cars have timing chains that can last the life of the engine.
+There is generally no maintenance schedule for these as most automatically adjust, but it’s worth checking periodically to make sure the adjuster is working.

 Lightbulbs